-A person who fails to discharge the person's general biosecurity duty is guilty of an offence.

-In the event that the general biosecurity duty is not discharged, Council may:

-- Charge a reinspection fee

-- Issue a penalty notice.
-Refer to Biosecurity Regulation 2017 [NSW] Schedule 6 Penalty notice offences

-- Enter the property, perform weed direction works, and recoup all costs and expenses incurred.
+(3) The plant, including any part(s) of the plant, must not be sold, propagated or distributed.
+ENFORCEMENT A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
+In the event that the general biosecurity duty is not discharged, Council may: - charge a reinspection fee - issue a penalty notice refer to Biosecurity Regulation 2017 (NSW) Schedule 6 penalty notice offences - enter the property, perform weed direction works and recoup all costs and expenses incurred.
+REVIEW DATE 28 August 2019 or when required.

-REVIEW DATE

-When required

 CONTACT DETAILS

-Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer PO Box 99
+Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer Eurobodalla Shire Council PO Box 99

 Moruya, NSW 2537

 © 02 4474 1000

-Section 371 (1) (b) of the Biosecurity Act 2015

-This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015, and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.

-PLANT SPECIES

-Common name: Prickly Pear

-Scientific name: All Opuntia species, excepting Opuntia ficus-indica

-AREA OF OPERATION

-Local Government Area of Eurobodalla Shire.

-SPECIES INFORMATION

-Native to the Americas, prickly pear is a spiny, drought-resistant succulent that rapidly invades pastures and natural areas and overwhelms other vegetation.
-Prickly pear spreads by seed or vegetatively by segments which root where they contact the ground.
-The plant invaded large areas of northern NSW and central Queensland in the early 1900s and was infesting some 25,000,000 hectares.
-Several biological controls were introduced, namely Cactoblastis moth and Cochineal beetle, which brought most infestations under control, however the threat of reinfestation where these biological controls are not as effective, such as the Deua River, mean that landholders in the Eurobodalla Shire must remain vigilant with regards to control of this genus.
+Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015 and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
+PLANT SPECIES Common name: Prickly Pear Scientific name: All Opuntia species, excepting Opuntia ficus-indica AREA OF OPERATION Local government area of Eurobodalla Shire.
+SPECIES INFORMATION Native to the Americas, Prickly Pear is a spiny, drought-resistant succulent that rapidly invades pastures and natural areas and overwhelms other vegetation.
+Prickly Pear spreads by seed or vegetatively by segments which root where they contact the ground.
+The plant invaded large areas of northern NSW and central Queensland in the early 1900s and infested some 25,000,000 hectares.
+Several biological controls were introduced, namely Cactoblastis Moth and Cochineal Beetle, which brought most infestations under control.
+However, the threat of reinfestation where these biological controls are not as effective, such as the Deua River, mean that landholders in Eurobodalla Shire must remain vigilant with regards to control of this genus.
+LEGAL OBLIGATIONS - (1) Prickly Pear is biosecurity matter declared under Schedule 3 of the Biosecurity Regulation 2017. - (2) A person must not import into the State or sell any plant listed in Schedule 3.
+WEED RISK ASSESSMENT Feasibility of control: Very high.
+Objective: Destroy infestations.
+COUNCIL CONTROL REQUIREMENTS - (1) All infestations must be destroyed. - (2) Land managers must prevent spread from their land. - (3) The plant, including part(s) of the plant, must not be propagated or distributed.

-LEGAL OBLIGATIONS

-Any person who deals with biosecurity matter or a carrier and who knows, or ought reasonably to know, the biosecurity risk posed or likely to be posed by the biosecurity matter, carrier or dealing has a biosecurity duty to ensure that, so far as is reasonably practicable, the biosecurity risk is prevented, eliminated or minimised.

-WEED RISK ASSESSMENT

-Risk Level: Medium Impacts: Environment

-Control Objective: Containment

-COUNCIL CONTROL REQUIREMENTS

-(1) Destroy all plants, or if that is not practicable, destroy as many plants as is practicable and stop the spread of any remaining plants from the property in a manner agreed to, or dictated by, Council.

-(2) The plant, including part(s) of the plant, must not be propagated or distributed

-ENFORCEMENT

-A person who fails to discharge the person's general biosecurity duty is guilty of an offence.

-In the event that the general biosecurity duty is not discharged, Council may:

-- Charge a reinspection fee

-- Issue a penalty notice.
-Refer to Biosecurity Regulation 2017 [NSW] Schedule 6 Penalty notice offences

-- Enter the property, perform weed direction works, and recoup all costs and expenses incurred.
+ENFORCEMENT A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
+In the event that the general biosecurity duty is not discharged, Council may: - charge a reinspection fee - issue a penalty notice refer to Biosecurity Regulation 2017 (NSW) Schedule 6 penalty notice offences - enter the property, perform weed direction works and recoup all costs and expenses incurred.
+REVIEW DATE 28 August 2019 or when required.

-REVIEW DATE

-When required

 CONTACT DETAILS

-Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer PO Box 99 Moruya, NSW 2537
+Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer Eurobodalla Shire Council PO Box 99

+Moruya, NSW 2537

-2 02 4474 1000
+© 02 4474 1000